 Here I don't want to show you a complete list of keywords, as some of them are rather obscure and rarely used, but only list a few, grouping them by their role.
 It will take me several chapters to explore all of these keywords and others I'm skipping in this list.
+You can find the official reference at:

-note Notice that some keywords can be used in different contexts, and here I'm generally referring only to the most common context (although a couple of keywords are listed twice).
+http://docwiki.embarcadero.com/RADStudio/en/Fundamental_Syntactic_Eleme nts(Delphi)#Reserved_Words note Notice that some keywords can be used in different contexts, and here I'm generally referring only to the most common context (although a couple of keywords are listed twice).
 One of the reasons is that over the years the compiler team wanted to avoid introducing new keywords, as this might break existing applications, so they recycled some of the existing ones.